 Blame me, but I imported the first DIY authoring tools into Europe and for over ten years representing first Trainersoft and later Lectora.
 I built a team offering training, support services, and creating thousands of hours of learning.

 By now you you probably guessed I am not your average, high-brow, country-club consultant.
-I am a tech-savvy L&D professional with knowledge of the learning industry from the struggling to the bleeding edges.
+I am a tech-savvy Results-Oriented Technical Learning and Enablement Leader, with knowledge of the learning industry from the struggling to the bleeding edges.
 Along the way I have been in Product and Program Management and a CTO.

 My extensive experience and contribution to the L&D field have placed me as an acknowledged leader and pioneer in digital learning and personal development.